DrWatson42/crime_on_gdp/README.md

 # crime_on_gdp
- criminology: causal effect of crime on gdp
+This repository includes empirical work on the causal effect of crime on gdp.
+The project is part of the HSG-criminology class.
+Data: Crime data and socio-economic factors for european states.